tokyo-kinney/switchaudio/README.md

 This script matches the names and connection type of speakers and microphones.
 This was done because the device IDs change each time.
 Currently, tested and built on Fedora 36 KDE 5.

+### ToDo:
+- Add a preset volume in the settings to change the speakers to.